-Here are 15 things you already know that you should really just go ahead and start practicing now, because the older version of yourself will be eternally grateful if you do.
+Here are 15 things that you should start practicing now, because the older version of yourself will be eternally grateful if you do.
 For that matter, everyone will be glad you did.

 1. Move your body.

-You can't underestimate the power of experiencing the strength of your physical body in healthy ways.
+Experiencing the strength of your physical body is very powerful.
 Find healthy movement that you enjoy and try to participate in it at least 60 minutes daily.
 You're establishing rhythms that will support you throughout your life, so get moving!

 2. Eat more plants.

 Your body craves nourishment in every calorie.
 Why do you think you can't stop eating that junk food?
 Save yourself the trouble of discovering your metabolism can no longer handle all the crap you eat, and fill your plate with greens and veggies.